SyedMahadRaza/File-Encryption-Decryption-AndroidApp/README.md

-# encryptionapp
+# File Encryption Decryption Flutter App Using AES Algorithm

-A new Flutter project.
+A Flutter project to create an App using Flutter to Encrypt and Decrypt the Files provided by users with the help of AES Algorithm.

 ## Getting Started